slowernews/hamster-system/README.md

 Complicated systems always fail on the long-term.
 Hamster-system aims to be *simple and practical*.

-*hamster folder: organize your (digital) documents*
+- Hamster folder (organize your documents)
     - Transmission of projects with a predictable structure.
     - Prediction (with acceptable accuracy) of filenames and their location.
 A file finder is great when you remember the filename but less useful when you don't.

-*hamster flow: organize your workflow*
+- Hamster flow (organize your workflow)
     - Mix the *good parts* of  many workflow management approaches using your favorite text editor, cloud and a paper notebook.
 Use  Markdown that can be adapted into [YAML](https://learn-the-web.algonquindesign.ca/topics/markdown-yaml-cheat-sheet/) for data exchange and serialization.

-*hamster budget: organize your money*
+- Hamster budget (organize your money)
     - *Feel in control* of your finances using just a couple of hours every quarter.
 Minimum overhead.

 #### Possible painpoint?